|St. Joseph Pier, MI|

 “One of the reasons the City stepped forward is because our area has already lost much of our lighthouse history,” said Bob Judd, a former may of St. Joseph.
 “The original 1832 lighthouse, the 1859 lighthouse that once stood on the bluff, along with the South Pier lights, are gone forever.
 We almost lost the catwalk until a grassroots effort in the 1980s saved it.
 We cannot lose our current lighthouses.
 We need to save them for future generations to enjoy.”

 A Lighthouse Forever Fund Committee was formed in 2014 to raised $2 million in private donations to fully restore the pier range lights and catwalk.
 After that, maintenance will be funded by the city’s general fund tax revenues.
 By the end of 2014, the committee had raised $1.65 million, which allowed bids to be invited for the restoration work.
 Mihm Enterprises of Hamilton was selected to rehabilitate the lighthouses at a cost of just over $980,000, and the north pier was closed in June 2015 so work could get started.
 The restoration effort concluded in the spring of 2016, shortly after a replica of a smokestack that had been removed in 1949 was installed on the inner light.
 All the hard work in raising the funds and saving the lights was rewarded with a 2016 Governor’s Award for Historic Preservation.

 The piers at St. Joseph and Grand Haven are the only ones on the Great Lakes that retain their range lights and catwalks.
 The St. Joseph Pier Lights were featured on a postage stamp issued in 1995.

 Located at the mouth of the St. Joseph river

 in St. Joseph.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is owned by the City of St. Joseph.
 Grounds open, towers closed.

-The lighthouse is owned by the Coast Guard.
+The lighthouse is owned by the City of St. Joseph.
 Grounds open, towers closed.

 Pictures on this page copyright Kraig Anderson, used by permission.